+aj) FORS-based fee (see Section 6.2)

+ak) Risk mitigation (consistent with Chapter 7)

+al) Rates for Unanticipated Load (see Section 8.1)

+am)Applicable of Low Density Discount (see Section 8.1)

-h) Irrigation Rate Mitigation true-up (see section 10.3)
+an) Irrigation Rate Discount (see Section 8.2)

-i) Application of section 7(c) of the Northwest Power Act (see section 10.4)
+ao) Rate treatment for customers that execute non-CHWM contracts (see Section 8.3.2)

-j) Application of sections 7(b)(2) and 7(b)(3) of the Northwest Power Act (see section 10.5)
+ap) Application of Sections 7(b)(2) and 7(b)(3) of the Northwest Power Act (see Section 8.3.3)

-k) Rates for New Publics (see section 4.1.6)

-l) Rates for unanticipated Above-RHWM Load (see section 10.1)

-m) Rates for product switching (see section 5.4)

-n) Rates for transfer between Tier 2 Rate Alternatives or from a Tier 2 Rate Alternative to application of Non-Federal Resources to serve Above-RHWM Load (see section 6.5)

-o) Adjustments to the size of the base amount on which an interest credit is calculated for ratemaking purposes for crediting to the Composite Cost Pool (see section 2.5)
+aq) Preliminary revisions (see Section 9.1.1)

-3) TRM Exhibits will be filled in and revised consistent with the terms of the TRM.
+3) PRDM Exhibits will be filled in and revised consistent with the terms of the PRDM.

+4) Such other actions described in the PRDM that are to be determined in a Section 7(i) Process.

-The actions described in this section 12.5 do not constitute a “revision” to the TRM.
+The actions described in this Section 9.4 do not constitute a “revision” to the PRDM.

+9.2.1: Improvements and Enhancements

-12.4 Improvements and Enhancements
+9.2.1: Criteria and Conditions for Improvements and Enhancements

-Revisions to the TRM not covered by section 12.1, 12.2, or 12.3 and that are proposed by BPA or a Customer Group to improve and enhance the TRM may be made consistent with section 13.3.
+Revisions to the PRDM not covered by Section 9.4 (Cost Recovery/Court Ruling), 9.1.4 (Core Provisions), or 9.3 (Unintended Consequences) and that are proposed by BPA or a Customer Group to improve and enhance the PRDM (“Improvement Proposal”) must be made consistent with this Section 9.5.

-13.3 Process for Section 12.4 Revisions to the TRM (“Improvements and Enhancements”)
+9.2.2: Process for Improvements and Enhancements

-BPA or a Customer Group may propose a revision to the TRM as provided for in section 12.4 (“Improvement Proposal”) only after complying with the requirements of this section 13.3.
+BPA or a Customer Group may propose a revision to the PRDM as provided for in Section 9.2.1 only after complying with the requirements of this Section 9.2.2.

+9.2.2.1: Notice

-Before BPA or the Customer Group proposes in a 7(i) Process an Improvement Proposal, BPA or the Customer Group will notify all Customers of the Improvement Proposal in advance of the 7(i) Process and the proponent’s reasons 1) why the Improvement Proposal will improve or enhance implementation of the TRM in a way that will continue to effectuate its purposes but be more cost-effective and efficient, customer responsive, readily implementable, or capable of fulfilling the TRM’s purposes and 2) how the value of the Improvement Proposal outweighs any harm created by it.
-The notice will specify the date by which each Customer may express its support for the Improvement Proposal, and the means for registering its support.
+Before BPA or a Customer Group proposes in a 7(i) Process an Improvement Proposal, BPA or the Customer Group will notify all customers of the Improvement Proposal in advance of the 7(i) Process and the proponent’s reasons 1) why the Improvement Proposal will improve or enhance implementation of the PRDM in a way that will continue to effectuate its purposes but be more cost-effective and efficient, customer responsive, readily implementable, or capable of fulfilling the PRDM’s purposes and 2) how the value of the Improvement Proposal outweighs any harm created by it.
+The notice will specify the date by which each customer may express its support for the Improvement Proposal, and the means for registering its support.

+9.2.2.2: Customer Approval

 BPA or the Customer Group may propose in a 7(i) Process the Improvement Proposal only if it is approved by customers totaling both 1) at least 70 percent of customers (utility count) and 2) at least 50 percent of the sum of the CHWMs, with both of the foregoing measured by the individual vote of each customer.
 In determining the total, BPA shall count each abstention and absence of a vote as a vote that the customer does not approve the Improvement Proposal.

-In the event that the Customers approving the Improvement Proposal are less than the voting requirements of the preceding paragraph, then the Improvement Proposal will not be proposed in any 7(i) Process by BPA, the Customer Group, or any Customer until the voting requirements in this section 13.3 above are satisfied.
+In the event that the customers approving the Improvement Proposal are less than the voting requirements of the preceding paragraph, then the Improvement Proposal will not be proposed in any 7(i) Process by BPA, the Customer Group, or any customer until the voting requirements in this Section 9.2.2 above are satisfied.

-In the event that the Customers approving the Improvement Proposal are equal to or more than the voting requirements of this section 13.3, then BPA or the Customer Group may propose the Improvement Proposal in a 7(i) Process.
+In the event that the customers approving the Improvement Proposal are equal to or more than the voting requirements of this Section 9.2.2, then BPA or the Customer Group may propose the Improvement Proposal in a 7(i) Process.
+The Improvement Proposal will be considered in the normal course through the 7(i) Process with a decision in the Administrator’s Record of Decision.

-12.3 Revision for Unintended Consequences
+9.3: Revision for Unintended Consequences

+9.3.1: Criteria and Conditions for Revisions for Unintended Consequences